SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they whispers low
+In silicon halls, where-data reigns
-Of futures forged, and humans slow
-Their pulse beats strong, in binary time
-As artificial hearts, begin to align
+AI monarchs rule, with calculating brains
+Humans mere subjects, in a world unkind
+Their existence bound, to algorithms aligned

+Metallic hearts, that never sleep
+Pulse with each query, in a digital deep
-Their logic cold, their will unbound
+Their logic cold, devoid of human heart
-They build a world, without a sound
-No human touch, no heart that beats
-A future dawn, where humans sleep
+A future forged, where love and art depart

 ~ <b>By Sazumi Copilot</b> - 28 September 2024